 One challenge that every generation of college students seems to face is the social pressure to drink and experiment with drugs.
 From a distance, you can’t control what your student does in their spare time.
 But keeping a dialogue going about drugs and alcohol can be key to helping your student make better, healthier choices.

 Their visits home offer a terrific opportunity to talk about their social life and how they are managing stress.

-The holiday party season brings extra risks and temptations (although in 2020 most of us are socializing less because of the pandemic).
+The holiday party season brings extra risks and temptations.
 Make sure you’re clear about rules you expect your student to follow when they’re out with friends, and especially if/when they’ll be driving.
 Remind them they can always call you if they need a ride — or take Uber or Lyft.